4k-developer/4K-Botnet/README.md

 + Prompts the user for a response
 + Later will be replaced by a chat box
 + Response logs saved in "prompt_log.txt" in the "Botnet" folder

+# bot.js V.S. bot-d.js
+"bot.js" is silent and won't output anything while "bot-d.js" is for debugging and outputs stuff

+# TODO
++ Test and optimize the DDoS function
++ Replace the promptUser funtion with a Chat funtion
++ Add more functions

+# How to inject
++ MITM
++ Evil proxy server
++ Any other way to inject JS files

+# DISCLAMER
++ This is for educational purposes ONLY
++ I or anyone else who works on this project can't or won't be held responsible for anything YOU do with this
++ Please use responsibly